Table of Contents

 Screening interviews allow you to learn more about applicants’ experience and personality without dedicating weeks to formal interviews.
 Continue reading to find out what a screening interview is, why you should conduct them, and what questions will help determine which candidates pass through to a second interview.

 A screening interview is a step in the hiring process used to determine whether a candidate fulfills the necessary qualifications to be successful in the role.
+Screening interviews are one part of pre-employment screening, which also includes several other steps.
 Screening interviews are conducted after reviewing resumes and compiling a list of applicants that meet the minimum education and experience requirements.

 Why Conduct Screening Interviews?